 Westwood College is honored to serve those who have served or are currently serving their country.
 Westwood is a member of Servicemembers Opportunity Colleges (SOC), a consortium of colleges and universities dedicated to helping service members and their families earn college degrees.
 We are proud to offer a flexible learning environment to members of the armed forces on 14 campuses and through our online offerings.

-Whether you are on active duty, a member of the reserves, a veteran or a retiree, you can take advantage of one of our 35+ degree programs to help supplement your career in either the military or private sectors.
-Options span the fields of design, technology, healthcare, business, and justice and include programs related to areas like construction management, criminal justice, game software development, information systems security, network management and business administration.2
+Whether you are on active duty, a member of the reserves, a veteran or a retiree, you can take advantage of a variety of degree programs to help supplement your career in either the military or private sectors.
+Options span the fields of design, technology, healthcare, business, and justice and include programs related to areas like construction management, criminal justice, game software development, information systems security, network management and business administration.1

 Paying for college as a military applicant